jpalardy/vim-slime-ext-plugins/README.md

 #### Validating The Environment

-Optional.
  Broadly checks if the environment has requisite properties that would allow any config to be valid.
 Should check properties of the system and environment, not of the configuration object.
 Checks if there are even any text files at all in the current working directory.
 If there weren't any, no configuration could be valid for this plugin.

 ```vim